iaso2h/profile-backup/README.md

 # Introduction
-Back up profiles from all kind of software.
-It's somewhat a dotfile repository but it really just buuilt on Windows and targetting softwares on Windows.
+Back up profiles from all kind of softwares.
+The location of these software profiles somewhat resemble dotfiles on Linux but they are mostly scattered at different location, hence I wrote this app to tackle the chaos.
+Right now it's built on Windows only and targetting softwares on Windows.
 # Supported software
 * 3ds Max
 * AutoCAD